jrnker/BumpVersions/README.md

 :End
 ```

-With this configuration, your project will increase like this:\n
+With this configuration, your project will increase like this:

-For debug mode, v1.0.0.0, v1.0.0.1, v1.0.0.2\n
+For debug mode, v1.0.0.0, v1.0.0.1, v1.0.0.2

 For release mode, v1.0.0.0, v1.0.1.0, v1.0.2.0